- Which of the following statements, which would be the scope of friend function in C++?

 Explanation:

-The correct answer is option (b).
-The friend function operator (++) overloads the increment operator to increment the private member x of class A and prints the result, which is 11.
+The accurate choice is alternative (b).
+The friend function operator (++) is used to overload the increment operator for increasing the private member x within class A and displaying the resulting value, which is 11.

-- What is the output for the below following C++ Code?
+- What will be the result of the following C++ code?

 #include<iostream>